 Beyond the impressive financial benefits of being a credit union member, many find our service to be one of the biggest differences.
 After all, you’re not just a customer here, you’re a member-owner.
 That means we work for YOU and constantly look for ways to improve your experience.
-ECU was founded in 1935 and has been excelling in SERVICE, CARE, and FINANCIAL PROTECTION for our members and their families ever since.
+ECU was founded in 1935 and strives to be people that love people into financial prosperity.

 Many credit unions in the U.S. were born out of the Great Depression.
 Small groups of neighbors pooled their resources to provide credit to those who couldn’t find financing otherwise.
 When members keep their money local, it’s invested back into building stronger communities through affordable loans.
-At ECU, our mission today remains the same: to serve our members by providing financial services throughout all the stages of their lives.
+At ECU, our mission today remains the same: to love our people with smarter banking.

 Learn More.
 Live More.®

 Promoting financial literacy is another important way credit unions support their members and build stronger communities.
-At ECU, our financial education focus is to connect with our community, empowering and inspiring others to make wise financial decisions and beneficial life choices.
-We have a team of dedicated financial educators and a full library of teacher resources for elementary, middle and high school students.
-Explore the many financial education resources we offer here.
+At ECU, our financial education focus is to connect with our community by empowering and inspiring others to make wise financial decisions and beneficial life choices.
+We have a dedicated Financial Educator on staff who has a plethora of financial literacy presentations for grades K-12, college, and adults.
+To schedule a presentation for your class or group, click here.